najibrec/Computer_Nerworks/README.md

 COMPUTER NETWORKS

-This repository consist of experiments in Computer Network Labartory
+This repository consist of experiments in Computer Networks Labartory